smootalicious/jstest-sdl/README.md

 - libsdl2-dev
 - libncurses5-dev

-So, too install it in a Debian-based distribution:
+So, to install it in a Debian-based distribution:

 ```sh
 sudo apt-get install libsdl2-dev libncurses5-dev